ikyle53/rn/README.md

 **What is the disadvantage of a NoSQL database?**
 Expensive!
 More servers for bigger projects.
 No schema, which means you can't rely on your record to have a certain field.
 No relations, which means more updating of data on your end.

+# 12. CRUD

+In your own words, describe what each group of status code represents:

+- 100’s = Informational~ The header of the request was recieved but most likely the rest of the request will fail.
+- 200’s = Success codes.
+The request was successful.
+- 300’s = The request was sent to a resource that isn't there anymore.
+- 400’s = Our fault.
+The request is not what the server was expecting so it gets rejected.
+- 500’s = The server's fault.
+The server has internal issues that we can fix on our side or issues that we can't fix on someone else's side.

+**What is a status code 202?**
+Status code 202 tells us that the request went well, however the request will be processed in the near future.

+**What is a status code 308?**
+Permanent redirect- This redirects to a new URL where the resource is available.

+**What code would you use if an update didn’t return data to a client?**
+204 tells us that the request was received but unfortunately there was no content :(

+**What code would you use if a resource used to exist but no longer does?**
+410 tells us that the resource existed in the past, but now it doesn't!

+**What is the ‘Forbidden’ status code?**
+The big 403

+**Why do we need to pull our MongoDB database string out of our server and put it into our .env?**
+When the site is deployed we don't want to use local host as our connection point.
+We need it to be out of our main app and use it as an environmental variable.

+**What is middleware?**
+Code that gets ran once the server gets a request but before it hits our routes

+**What does app.use(express.json()) do?**
+This lets us use .json files as a body inside a post or get element

+**What does the /:id mean in a route?**
+It means that it's a parameter and we can pass params after the `/` within the URL

+**What is the difference between PUT and PATCH?**
+Patch updates only part of the data (i.e. just the name and not any of ther other information).
+Put replaces the resource in it's entirety.

+**How do you make a default value in a schema?**
+`default: Date.now` we use the default keyword as a key value pair within the object of our schema.

+**What does a 500 error status code mean?**
+There's an error on the server which casues the transaction of the request to fail

+**What is the difference between a status 200 and a status 201?**
+201 means we successfully created something.
+200 just means that the transaction was successful.